MewPurPur/GodSVG/CONTRIBUTING.md

 - StringNames are avoided when possible.
 We do this because it makes the codebase simpler, although if something is actually shown to be performance-critical, it can be reconsidered.
 - Nodes may only be exported if their runtime structure isn't known.
-- Translating is done via `TranslationServer.translate()` rather than `tr()`.
-We've decided to stick to this everywhere because `tr()` doesn't work in static contexts.
+- Strings are always translated with `Translator.translate()`, not `tr()`.

 ## Code style

 For scripts, only GDScript code is allowed.
 Follow the [GDScript style guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html).
 Most of its rules are enforced here.
 Additionally:

-- Static typing is predominantly used.
+- Static typing is used as much as possible.
-- Comments are normally written like sentences with punctuation.
+- Comments are typically written like sentences with punctuation.
-- Two spaces are used to separate code and inline comments.
+- Two spaces are used to separate inline comments and code.
 - For empty lines in the middle of indented blocks, the scope's indentation is kept.
 - Class names use `class_name X extends Y` syntax.

 Don't make pull requests for code style changes without discussing them first (unless it's for corrections to abide by the ones described here).
-Pull requests may also get production tweaks to fix their style before being merged.
+The same generally applies to making style changes unrelated to a PR's main goal.
+Pull requests may also get production tweaks to tweak their style before being merged.